Common Sugar Ants

 Acrobat Ants

 Additionally, treat voids around the outside of your home with D-Fense Dust.
-With your selected handheld duster, puff the product in hard to reach areas.
+With your selected handheld duster, puff the product in hard-to-reach areas.
 Indoors, you will apply Ant-Trax Ant Bait as pea-size drops on countertops, near window frames, in cracks and crevices, near baseboards, and close to appliances.
 Make sure that each bait placement is spaced at least 1 foot apart from each other.

 Little Black Ants